 What is the “Conditional Transaction” feature in my iTrustCapital account?

 iTrustCapital’s Conditional Transaction feature allows clients to set parameters to automatically execute transactions when an asset reaches a specified price rather than manually entering a transaction as a market order - allowing clients to execute transactions when they are away from their devices.
+While it is a convenient option we offer on our platform, please keep in mind that conditional transactions execute as market orders, not limit orders.
+Conditional Transactions do not guarantee an execution price.

 Conditional Transactions execute as market orders when a specified asset reaches the conditional price set by the client. iTrustCapital’s proprietary software monitors the asset price, and when the conditional price is detected, notifies the liquidity provider to execute a market order.
 Our liquidity providers execute and fulfill the transaction(s) at the best possible price, as market conditions allow in real-time.